paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

     -   Why: spam prevention
     -   Validators can try to circumvent this, but they would only consume a few KB of memory and it is trivially slashable on chain.
--   `ClusterTracker`
-    -   Determine whether to accept/reject messages from other validators in the same group
+-   Determines whether to accept/reject messages from other validators in the same group.
-    -   Keep track of what we have sent to other validators in the group and pending statements.
+-   Keeps track of what we have sent to other validators in the group, and pending statements.
 -   Protocol: See "Protocol"

-## Grid
+## Grid Module

 -   Distribution of backed candidates and late statements outside the group.
 -   Protocol: See "Protocol"